catwhisperingninja/nodejs-intro-class/README.md

 ### Download.
 Install in PROJECT folder

-Remove the URL from the line they tell you to run Place .tar in project directory
+Remove the URL from the line they tell you to run/ Place .tar in project directory /

 tar -xvzf ngrok-v3-stable-linux-amd64.tgz -C /usr/local/bin